 · Developments in theoretical and practical aspects of supramolecular chemistry

 Our aim is to provide researchers with a forum to present work at the forefront of supramolecular chemistry, while stimulating the development of exciting multidisciplinary and pioneering research.
 Through the Frontiers innovative peer review system and open access model we strive to be the go-to research resource for supramolecular chemists.

 Indexed in: PubMed Central, Scopus, Web of Science, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), CLOCKSS

-Supramolecular Chemistry welcomes submissions of the following article types: Book Review, Code, Correction, Data Report, Editorial, Erratum, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Supramolecular Chemistry welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, Erratum, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Supramolecular Chemistry, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Articles published in the section Supramolecular Chemistry will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Chemistry.